Help your patients make an informed decision about prostate cancer screenings.

 - There’s the potential for a false positive, which could lead to a biopsy that could cause fever, infection, bleeding problems, and pain.

 - A diagnosis of a slow-growing, non-life-threatening cancer could result in treatment that causes complications, such as urinary incontinence and erectile dysfunction.

-- Are age 65 and older, and do not qualify for Medicare
+- Is age 65 or older and does not qualify for Medicare

-- Meet the income guidelines of Screening for Life (income scale is based on a family’s size and can be obtained by calling Delaware 2-1-1, toll-free)
+- Meets the income guidelines of Screening for Life (income scale is based on a family’s size and can be obtained by calling Delaware 2-1-1, toll-free)